harsh101010/tradingSample/README.md

 This program implements only BUY order strategy.
 The TradingStrategy contains a Map collection which stores all BUY or SELL orders at specific price levels and quantity.
 I only added three tests just for the BUY order price events.
 It is not exhaustively unit tested.
+Please note that the BUY or SELL will only trigger is price is breached the level (i.e. not at 55 but when it goes below for example 54.9)

 # Developer Programming Exercise